KumarRoushan9234/CSE-Sensei-Education-Portal-/Readme.md

-# LearnMate - AI-powered Learning Assistant
+# cse-sensei - AI-powered Learning Assistant

-**LearnMate** is a full-stack AI-powered learning assistant for students, designed to help them interact with their course materials effectively.
-With **LearnMate**, students can upload course documents (PDF, PPT, Word, Excel), receive instant document summaries, interact with an intelligent chatbot, and even generate quizzes based on the uploaded content.
+**cse-sensei** is a full-stack AI-powered learning assistant for students, designed to help them interact with their course materials effectively.
+With **cse-sensei**, students can upload course documents (PDF, PPT, Word, Excel), receive instant document summaries, interact with an intelligent chatbot, and even generate quizzes based on the uploaded content.

-This project uses **FastAPI** for the backend, **Pinecone** as the vector database, and **Langchain** for interacting with language models (LLMs) like GPT-4.
+This project uses **FastAPI** for the backend, **Pinecone** as the vector database, and **Langchain** for interacting with language models (LLMs) like llama 3 and other free models.

 ---